lmartanovic/PGP-RayTracer/README.txt

  version).
 It's development is a part of a course project for PGP course at BUT Brno.

- Vector and Ray classes implemented.
+ Vector and Ray classes.
- Basic Color and Material representation implemented.
+ Basic Color and Material representation.
- Basic primitive abstraction and Sphere primitive implemented.
+ Basic primitive abstraction
- Basic renderable object class (Geometry(Shape) + Material) implemented Plane primitive added.
+ Spherical and planar primitives.
- Basic Scene structure added;
+ Basic Scene structure.
- Basic point light added;
+ Basic point lights.
- Base of Phong lighting model set up.
+ Phong lighting model.
  Shadowing
  Reflections
+ Refractions.
  (See TODO for rough prject roadmap).

 -------------------------------------------------------------------------------